Achievable logoAchievable logo

 • Plays a key role in systemic circulation, ensuring all tissues receive oxygen and nutrients.

-• Has a thicker muscular wall than the right ventricle due to the high pressure required to pump blood throughout the entire body.
+• Has a thicker muscular wall than the right ventricle because it must generate high pressure to pump blood throughout the body.

 Key differences between ventricles